mitmul/chainer-cifar10/README.md

 ## Create Dataset

-- with whitening: `$ python dataset.py --whitening True`
+- Without whitening: `$ python dataset.py --whitening False`
-- without whitening: `$ python dataset.py --whitening False`
+- With whitening: `$ python dataset.py --whitening True`
+    - Whitening should be performed independently to each channel
+    - But now it's naively performed to N x 3072 matrix, so that using whitened dataset provides extremely bad results.

 ## Start Training